No Waitlist! | Reach Out Today - 585-430-9877

 How do I know if we're a good fit?

 Clients will know therapy is working when they begin to notice a boost in their self-confidence or an increase in their sense of competency, possibly contributing to a more positive worldview.
 This confidence may also manifest in clients seeking new opportunities or forging new social connections.
-Those with a history of relationship issues may notice stronger communication skills or identify themselves establishing interpersonal boundaries.
-Additionally, clients who struggle with intrusive thoughts may experience less distress from their thoughts, and will more frequently use tools and techniques to manage their anxiety symptoms.
-Overall clients will find themselves with greater body awareness, making it easer to self-regulate anxiety before it flares up.
+Those with a history of relationship issues may notice stronger communication skills or identify themselves in establishing interpersonal boundaries.
+Additionally, clients who struggle with intrusive thoughts may experience less distress from their thoughts and will more frequently use tools and techniques to manage their anxiety symptoms.
+Overall, clients will find themselves with greater body awareness, making it easier to self-regulate anxiety before it flares up.